mrkaleArduinoLib/gbj_appsmooth/README.md

 <a id="isValid"></a>

-## isValid()
+## isValid(), isInvalid()

 #### Description
-The method returns flag determining result of checking the input value against the valid range, i.e., whether the recently provided input value has been whithin the valid range.
+The particular method returns flag determining corresponding result of checking the input value against the valid range, i.e., whether the recently provided input value has been whithin the valid range limits.
 * If there is no sample value extreme defined, the check is not provided and method always returns positive flag.
-* The negative flag signals that the smoothed value returned by [getValue()](#getValue) is obsolete and input value returned by [getInput()](#getInput) is invalid.
+* The flag about invalidity signals that the smoothed value returned by [getValue()](#getValue) is obsolete and input value returned by [getInput()](#getInput) is invalid.
-* The flag is useful to decide whether the smoothed value is worth, e.g., to be published or sent to an IoT platform.
+* The particular flag is useful to decide whether the smoothed value is worth or not, e.g., to be published or sent to an IoT platform.

 #### Syntax
     bool isValid(byte idx)
+    bool isInvalid(byte idx)

 #### Parameters
 * **idx**: Index or sequence order of a measure, which input value should be returned counting from zero.